spite/ShaderEditorExtension/README.md

 # WebGL GLSL Shader Editor Extension for Google Chrome

 A Chrome DevTools extension to help you edit shaders live in the browser.
 Very much based on Firefox DevTools Shader Editor.
+[Here's a video showing it in action](http://www.youtube.com/watch?v=nPcUH3b3pFY)

 ![Shader Editor](/about/snapshot.jpg)